-Visual management boards have become almost ubiquitous in industry.
-Almost every factory or warehouse I visit will proudly display its factory performance on white board or visual display at a prominent point in the workplace.
+Visual Management Boards have become almost ubiquitous in the industry.
+Almost every factory or warehouse I visit will proudly display its factory performance on a whiteboard or visual display at a prominent point in the workplace.
 Most companies have grasped the basics, namely the need to keep information current and the benefits of displaying a “balanced scorecard” across a range of performance areas.
-However in most cases I see these boards add little to the business performance.
+However, in most cases I see these boards add little to the business performance.
 In some cases they can be actually harmful, intimidating staff worried about substandard performance and eroding management credibility.
 We know that communicating business performance to staff through visual management boards can and does help employee engagement and drive daily improvement in many businesses.
 So what are the secrets to success to visual management?
-Here are five simple tips from our experience to help you avoid the pitfalls and get the best out of Visual Management Boards:
+Here are five simple tips from our experience to help you avoid the pitfalls and get the best out of Visual Management Boards

 The purpose of visual management boards is to be a reference point for discussions around team performance.
 Therefore the boards need to be located near where the teams work.
 That means in a safe location (not a forklift ailse) in the workplace where noise is sufficiently low to allow a conversation and where the board will not be obstructed by materials or machinery.
 People stand up during their daily meetings, so there needs to be sufficient space to enable the team to meet in front of the board.
 Lighting also needs to be good enough to read what is on the board.